hafeezzshs/kiwis/terms-and-conditions.md

 - Data deletion is immediate and permanent.

 ## 6. Service Changes
-- Keyv.ai may update features and terms.
+- Kiwis.club may update features and terms.
 Continued use implies acceptance of changes.

 ## 7. Limitation of Liability
-- Keyv.ai is not liable for indirect damages, loss of data, or payment errors.
+- Kiwis.club is not liable for indirect damages, loss of data, or payment errors.

 ## 8. Governing Law
 - These terms shall be governed by and construed in accordance with the laws of India, and any disputes arising shall be subject to the exclusive jurisdiction of the courts in Bengaluru, Karnataka, India.